What are Arts Awards?

 During the financial year from October 2013 to September 2014 the Trust received 266 Arts Awards applications.
 Of these, 39 were funded, giving an overall funding rate for the scheme that year of 15%.
 The Trust received 22 preliminary applications to the Large Arts Awards.
 Of these ten were shortlisted for full application and three were funded, giving an overall funding rate for the scheme that year of 14%.

 You can read summaries of all our previous Arts Awards funding here.

 Deadlines and contacts

 Small Arts Awards (up to and including £40 000)

 Upcoming deadlines are:

-Funding decisions will be made approximately three months after the relevant deadline; we will tell you the result shortly afterwards.
+Funding decisions will be made approximately 10 weeks after the relevant deadline and we will tell you the result shortly afterwards.

 You can contact us at: